ga-dc/DOC_immersive/readme.md

 - Use jQuery's 'promise-like' methods to handle AJAX responses asynchronously.
 - Render new HTML content using data loaded from an Ajax request

-// weather underground
+### Charting with Highcharts and ChartJS

-// possibly use asm api to create html/css bar chart
+- leverage HTML, CSS, and JS to create a basic bar chart

-### Highcharts

-// Day 1 - intro - no ajax
+- load dependencies for charting libraries to web application
-  // bar, pie, scatter, line
+- utilize highchart and chartjs libraries to create bar, pie, scatter, line graphs
-  // pre aggregated DOC_data

-// Day 2 - AJAX, Data Agg, Highcharts
-  // bar charts
-  // underscore
-  // data manipulation
+- use charting functions in librariers to create charts
+- input data into highchart/chartjs formats to generate data in charts.

 ### Dygraphs